 Invest in the right fundraising platform.

-For smaller read-a-thons, with a handful of participants and a few hundred dollars in donations, a spreadsheet and physical hour logging may be an option.
+For smaller read-a-thons, a spreadsheet and physical hour logging may be an option.
 However, for fundraising organizers with greater ambitions, your best bet for an organized and successful read-a-thon is to invest in an online fundraising platform.

-For example, a dedicated fundraising platform will allow you to keep more orderly, accurate records of your campaign by eliminating manual data entry and centralizing your fundraiser’s information into one place.
-Furthermore, the right read-a-thon fundraising tool will make it far easier for young students and their parents to create effective donation pages and share those pages across multiple marketing channels.
+A dedicated fundraising platform will allow you to keep orderly, accurate records of your campaign by eliminating manual data entry and centralizing your fundraiser’s information into one place.
+The right read-a-thon fundraising tool will also make it easier for students and their parents to create and share effective donation pages.

 If you’re shopping for an effective online school fundraising platform to host your read-a-thon, be on the lookout for a tool that has: